paponius/userstyles/README.md

 # userstyles
 Collection of web styling CSS for use with **Stylus** or similar browser plugin. ([Not Stylish](#stylish-boycott))
 Style files are not located here in GIT, [because of technical limitations.](#git)
-They are for now only in USw repository. https://userstyles.world/user/papo
+This GIT repo serves as description and feedback/issue tracker only,  Around They are for now only in USw repository. https://userstyles.world/user/papo

 Dark Styles I create are made for the purpose of comfortable reading.
 There is a notable difference with dark Styles made for color-haters.
 Or for the false feeling of a cleanliness.